 - Related Reading: Food and Drink Treat Ideas for Valentine’s Day

-Another fun idea centered around food is taking a cooking class together for Valentine’s Day!
+Another interesting idea centered around food is taking a cooking class together for Valentine’s Day!

-Gather a group of friends and enjoy a fun and memorable experience learning how to cook a new dish or fancy dinner.
+Gather a group of friends and appreciate an entertaining and memorable experience learning how to cook a new dish or fancy dinner.

 Cooking classes can be found in several places, including the following: